charlybarrio/holbertonschool-AirBnB_clone/README.md

 - *update:* Updates an instance based on the class name id by adding or updating attribute

+- *quit and EOF:* Exit to the program

 ## Usage/Examples :toolbox:

 That is how the console works in interactive mode: